Do Go On - 373 - The Star Wars Holiday Special

 She's video called the shopkeeper.

-As is a bad guy.
+And the shopkeeper's there, as is a bad guy.

 A bad guy.

-Who's browsing.
+Who's browsing?

 Browsing, yeah.